github/codeql/docs/codeql/codeql-language-guides/using-api-graphs-in-python.rst

 ➤ `See this in the query console on LGTM.com <https://lgtm.com/query/7970570434725297676/>`__.

-In addition to ``getMember``, the method ``getUnknownMember`` can be used to find references to API components where the name is not known statically, and the ``getAMember`` method can be used to access all members, both known and unknown.
+In addition to ``getMember``, you can use the ``getUnknownMember`` method to find references to API components where the name is not known statically.
+You can use the ``getAMember`` method to access all members, both known and unknown.

 Calls and class instantiations
 ------------------------------

-To track instances of classes defined in external libraries, or the results of calling externally defined functions, we may use the ``getReturn`` method.
-Thus, the following snippet finds all places where the return value of ``re.compile`` is used:
+To track instances of classes defined in external libraries, or the results of calling externally defined functions, you can use the ``getReturn`` method.
+The following snippet finds all places where the return value of ``re.compile`` is used:

 .. code-block:: ql